 Coarse Fishing.
 There are numerous venues for the serious angler or the keen youngster all within easy driving distance.
 Most spots are day ticket and many allow you to drive your car right next to your peg.
 There are also some really good tackle shops nearby.
 Or you could hire a boat from Norfolk broads Fishing Ltd to fish on the broads.
-For fishing tackle, try the broadland Angling and Pet Centre, which has a shop in Stalham, or Lathams at Potter Heigham, another excellent fishing tackle shop.
+For fishing tackle, try the Broadland Angling and Pet Centre 01692 580959, 24-26 High Street, Stalham, or Lathams at Potter Heigham, another excellent fishing tackle shop.

 The museum (within the Royal Air Force Neatishead base) traces the history and development of Air Defence Radar since its invention in 1935.
 Some of it's many features include the original Cold War Operations Room used until 1993, Battle of britain Filter Room of 1940, 1942 Night Blitz Operations Room, original radar vehicles, space defence, nuclear warning bunker and Bloodhound Missile Systems.

 Pay and play at either Stompers soft play or Strikers, North Norfolks only indoor 10 pin bowling venue at nearby North Walsham (about 15 minute drive).
 Stompers has hree separate play zones for babies, toddlers and children up to 12.
 Strikers has 6 full size bowling lanes with computerized scoring, amusement arcade and bar.
 Food is avalable at both.